EmilJaffal/High-throughput-LMTO-plotter/README.md

 Would you like to process a folder of different structures? (y/n): y
 ```

-Selecting y only if it is a directory containing multiple folders of calculation outputs
+Selecting y only if it is a directory containing multiple folders of calculation outputs, and n if it is a single folder.

 ```text
 Choose an option for all folders: 1.
 Plot DOS, 2.
 Plot band structure, 3.
 Plot all of the above: 3
 ```

-and you're left with
+and you're left with:

 ```text
 Processing folder: /Users/emiljaffal/documents/github/High-throughput-LMTO-plotter/Folder_with_lots_of_structures/Mg3Sb2-1406602